 Clarity and transparency are fundamental to equitable career planning and progression within practices, and yet processes are too-often unknown, opaque or entirely absent.
-The Champions of Change Architecture Group has developed the Role Descriptions Tool and Competency Map to support architectural practices in developing a transparent system of career development within their practice.
+The Champions of Change Architecture Group has developed the Role Descriptions Tool and Competency Map to support architectural practices in developing a transparent system of career development within practices.
 This creates a clear visual guide of many skills required in our industry and the expected competencies for various career stages.

 This article was developed as part of a set that draws on the Champions of Change Architecture Group Role Descriptions Toolkit with the aim of sharing knowledge and experiences within the wider architecture profession.